 - show the value and benefits to your subscribers right away.
 The best places to do this are a subject line and opening sentences.
 Jump straight to the point and explain what’s in it for them.

 - find a good enough reason to get in touch.
-Share news, market updates, neighborhood info or your latest blog post answering some of the most pressing questions people encounter.
+Share news, market updates, neighborhood info, or your latest blog post or podcast answering some of the most pressing questions people encounter.

 4. Use retargeting to recapture interest